cddmp/enum4linux-ng/README.md

 - PyYaml
 - impacket

-For a faster processing of YAML (optional!) also install (should come as a dependcy for PyYaml for most Linux distributions):
+For a faster processing of YAML (optional!) also install (should come as a dependency for PyYaml for most Linux distributions):
 - LibYAML

 Some examples for specific Linux distributions installations are listed below.
 Alternatively, distribution-agnostic ways (python pip, python virtual env and Docker) are possible.